LukasFuchs/FDCSGm/DiffusionProblem/README.md

 where *κ* is the thermal diffusivity [m<sup>2</sup>/s] and $Q=\rho H$ is the heat production rate per volume [W/m<sup>3</sup>].

-&emps;Equation (3) is a *parabolic partial differential equation* which can be solve numerically in different manners, assuming initial and boundary conditions are defined.
+&emsp;Equation (3) is a *parabolic partial differential equation* which can be solve numerically in different manners, assuming initial and boundary conditions are defined.
 A detailed description on how to solve equation (3) using an *explicit* finite difference scheme and how to implement the most common boundary conditions (*Dirichlet* and *Neumann*) is given in the [introduction](https://github.com/LukasFuchs/FDCSGm/tree/main#energy-equation) of this code.
-In the following I would like to show some additional ways to discretize the diffusive part of the energy equation and discuss their advantages and disadvantages a little bit.
+In the following I would like to show some additional ways to discretize the diffusive part of the temperature equation and discuss their advantages and disadvantages.
 All discretization methods can be used in the [thermal convection code](https://github.com/LukasFuchs/FDCSGm/tree/main/MixedHeatedSystems) and the [Blankenbach Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/Blanckenbach).
 A more detailed analysis on the accuracy of each discretization scheme and the effect of the grid resolution is given in the [Gaussian Diffusion Benchmark](https://github.com/LukasFuchs/FDCSGm/tree/main/Benchmark/GaussDiffusion).

-So far, however, variable thermal parameters are only included in the 1-D solutions and the 2-D steady state solution (i.e., $\frac{\partial T}{\partial t}=0$).
+So far, variable thermal parameters are only included in the 1-D solutions and the 2-D steady state solution (i.e., $\frac{\partial T}{\partial t}=0$).

 ## Discretization Methods